FoxinTale/Character-DB/README.md

  - [ ] Implement a functionality for users to be able to edit and delete their own information.
  - [x] Add a way for characters to be shared.
 No point in creating a character if you can't share it with others, after all.
 (It was HTTP GET request using the charID).
  - [ ] Image uploads.
 For character appearances.
 Make it work.
+ - [ ] Add profile customuisation, such as changing ones username.
+ - [ ] Password reset functionality.
+ - [ ] Exportable (downloadable) information, probably in a json or XML format.

 ## Credits